AlanLuu/lox-go/README.md

             - For each iteration, `element` is each HTML token from the HTML tokenizer object as an HTML token object
         - IP address
             - For each iteration, `element` is each byte from the IP address instance as an integer
+        - Ring
+            - For each iteration, `element` is each element of the ring
+        - Bitfield
+            - For each iteration, `element` is an integer that is either `1` or `0`
+        - Dotenv
+            - For each iteration, `element` is a list with two elements, with the first element being an env key as a string and the second element being the value of that env key as a string
+        - RB tree
+            - For each iteration, `element` is each element of the RB tree
     - Note: when iterating over dictionaries or sets using a foreach loop, the iteration order is random since dictionaries and sets are unordered
 - Repeat statements are supported in this implementation of Lox, which repeatedly executes a statement for a certain number of times according to the expression
     ```js